Kwirtz/novelpy/docs/source/indicators.rst

    :width: 300
    :align: center

-.. py:function:: Shibayama2021(collection_name, id_variable, year_variable, ref_variable, entity, focal_year, client_name = None, db_name = None)
+.. py:function:: Shibayama2021(collection_name, id_variable, year_variable, ref_variable, entity, focal_year, embedding_dim = 200, client_name = None, db_name = None)

    Compute novelty score for every paper for the focal_year based on Uzzi et al. 2013

-   :param str collection_name: Name of the collection or the json file containing the data
+   :param str collection_name: Name of the collection or the json file containing the variable.
    :param str id_variable: Name of the key which value give the identity of the document.
    :param str year_variable: Name of the key which value is the year of creation of the document.
    :param str ref_variable: variable name for embedded representation of references.
    :param list entity: list of variables to use, 'title_embedding' or 'abstract_embedding' or both.
    :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
+   :param int embedding_dim: The dimension of your embedding.
    :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
-   :param str db_name: Name of the db
+   :param str db_name: Name of the MongoDB.

    :return: